Giardinelli Horn Mouthpieces Through the Ages

 This style of Chambers cup was superseded by type in the middle, which is the classic style for Giardinelli horn mouthpieces [UPDATE: but also see comment number 3, below].
 This one dates to sometime in the 70s or 80s.
 The mouthpiece blank is slightly shorter and the rim is the classic “cookie cutter” type shipped out with this model.
 It has always puzzled me why this was made with such a narrow, reverse peak rim as the stock rim.
 It is a rather extreme design and it is actually sharper in contour than on the older mouthpiece on the left.
 Fortunately, better Giardinelli mouthpieces from this era have screw rims which could be made in shapes that better suit the average player.
 In this era their quality control was good which is another part of why they became such standard models.
 I have had periods in my own playing where I have used Giardinelli B and C cup mouthpieces from this production era.
 The C series cup was their most popular model, the C-1 being the quintessential New York style mouthpiece but with a bore around #8 being more common among players.

 Fast forward to closer to today; the mouthpiece on the right is an example.
 Note the shape is different, the blank it was made from is longer, and if you could see it the rim is yet different.
 Giardinelli was purchased Musician’s Friend during the 1990s.
-If you go to www.giardinelli.com today you actually get redirected to Woodwind & Brasswind, which is also owned by Musician’s Friend.
+If you go to www.giardinelli.com today you actually get redirected to a new venture for the brand.
 There you will see that Giardinelli horn mouthpieces are no longer for sale, only accessories.

 Classic Giardinelli mouthpieces still see some professional use.
 To play these now you have two options.
 One is to luck into a great old classic that has been stored in a cigar box for thirty years.
 The other is to look into other makers who produce mouthpieces that are close copies inspired by the best of these classic mouthpieces.
 Perhaps the best known of these are the series produced by Stork; John Stork actually was a mouthpiece maker at Giardinelli in their classic production era.
-Of this he recalls,
+Of this he recalled [UPDATE: This article seems to no longer be on their website],

 It was the fall of 1980.
 I had just completed a 6 year hitch with the Air Force Band, followed by a cross country tour with the Tommy Dorsey Orchestra.
 I found myself in New York, alone and without work.
 I walked into the Giardinelli Band Instrument Company, located at 46th street just off Broadway.
 I was looking for a job that day.
 What I found was a career.